shawna-p/mysterious-messenger/docs/creating-characters.rst

 The image should be 555x126 px to fit inside the story mode frame on the timeline.
 You will then be able to use the suffix ``_vn_em`` on a label to associate a story mode with Emma.
 See :ref:`Writing a Story Mode` for more information on writing a Story Mode section.

+Note that this is only applicable to characters with a ChatCharacter definition (and therefore with a ``file_id``).
+Characters who only speak during story mode do not automatically have this defined and cannot have their own automatic story mode timeline images.

 Adding a New Character to Phone Calls